AMS - Abstract Merkle Signature Scheme

 => PrivateKey.TryParse(bytes, _ots.Config.HashFunction, out privateKey);

-public override PrivateKey GeneratePrivateKey(ReadOnlySpan<byte> secret) {
+public override PrivateKey GeneratePrivateKey(ReadOnlySpan secret) {

 if (secret.Length != 32)